harshchaudhari08/Object_Detection_YOLO/README.md

 # Object_Detection_YOLO
-This repository consists of multiple object detection projects using yolo.
+This repository consists of multiple object detection projects using YOLO.